fzi-forschungszentrum-informatik/BEMCom/services/connectors/senertec-dachs-connector/Readme.md

 This is a connector to integrate the Senertec Dach combined heat and power plant.
 It uses the REST interface of the Dachs for communication.

+Please refer to the official users manuel "Beschreibung der GLT-Schnittstelle - Dachs Ethernet" for detailed information about the available Datapoints.

 ### Supported Devices